-Many services that you sign up for, from cable TV to cell phone service, come with an early termination fee.
+Many services that you sign up for, from cell phone service, come with an early termination fee.
 This cancellation fee can total hundreds of dollars and you could end up taking a big financial hit if you end up having to pay a fee just to stop using services that you no longer want.
 The good news is, there are sometimes ways that you can get out of your contract and avoid the early termination fee.
 You just need to know a few tips and tricks to try to avoid this big expense and get free from a service you are no longer interested in paying for each month.
-So whether you’re looking to cancel Comcast and replace it with a cheaper streaming service like Sling TV, you want to get out of your cell phone contract, or there’s some other monthly contract you’re looking to get out of, these 5 tips will help you avoid early termination fees.
+So whether you’re looking to get out of your cell phone contract or there’s some other monthly contract, these 5 tips will help you avoid early termination fees.

 1. Get someone else to take over your contract

 One of the best and easiest ways to avoid an early termination fee is to simply get someone else to assume your contract.
 As the New York Times explains, there are websites like CellTrade where you can connect with someone who may be interested in taking over the remainder of your term of service.
 You may also have a friend or family member who wants to take over your contract.
 The benefits to the person who takes over the contract can include a grandfathered cell plan, low priced or free equipment, and an option to make use of contracted services without signing an entire new two year (or longer) contract.
 You, of course, benefit from no longer being responsible for paying for a service that you don’t want any more.